-- Within the framework of the agreements that are made concerning the professional development of employees, employers and employees may agree that employees may fill a position that is valued at a lower level than their current position, as suits the life stage and development stage that they are in.
-In that case, the salary scale of the lower job level will come to apply to the employee. - Upon this choice step, employees are placed in the newly applicable salary scale on the 2. step closest to their salary in the 'old' salary scale. - If the remuneration in the new salary scale is lower than the 'old' remuneration, employees 3. will be compensated for this for a maximum of two years: - In the first year two thirds of the difference will be compensated. - In the second year one third of the difference will be compensated. - The employee who voluntarily and with the employer's permission opt for demotion 4. within 10 years preceding their AOW entitlement age may make use of the possibility that ABP offers to continue their pension accrual at the salary level belonging to their former position.
+- Within the framework of the agreements that are made concerning the professional development and sustainable employability of employees, employers and employees may agree that employees may fill a position that is valued at a lower level than their current position, as suits the life stage and development stage that they are in.
+In that case, the salary scale of the lower job level will come to apply to the employee. - 2.
+If the employee is, for reasons of sustainable employability, assigned to a position with a lower salary scale than the scale applicable to said employee, then the employee is, at the time of assignment, compared to the applicable salary, classified in the same grade of the lower salary scale or, failing the same, the nearest grade of the lower salary scale. - If the thus established salary is lower than the applicable salary of the employee then the 3. difference in salary is phased out over five years.
+After the fifth year the phase-out of the salary difference expires. - a.
+The first year the employee receives 100% of the difference, - b. the second year 80%. - c. the third year 60%, - d. the fourth year 40%, - e. the fifth year 20%. - The employee who voluntarily and with the employer's permission opt for demotion 4. within 10 years preceding their AOW entitlement age may make use of the possibility that ABP offers to continue their pension accrual at the salary level belonging to their former position.